 An all-in-one communications tool designed for sales teams

-This may seem like a no-brainer—if you’re selling, of course you need to have a phone, email address, maybe even business SMS and fax (if you’re selling in industries like insurance).
+This may seem like a no-brainer—if you’re selling, of course you need to have a phone, email address.
+Perhaps you need a business phone number, a toll free number, conference call services, and contact center software, along with SMS and fax (if you’re selling in industries like insurance).

 But if your reps spend any time traveling to meetings and working on the go, a traditional office phone setup isn’t going to support them very well.
 You’ll also be missing out on a few key features that are made specifically for helping sales teams.